-China was a culturally sensational trip, yet we only scratched the surface of this ancient empire and ultra modern People’s Republic, visiting Shanghai, Hangzhou and Beijing.
-China is vast and complex – the world’s most populous country, the second largest in land area, with nearly 300 living languages and 7 mega cities with over 10 million inhabitants.
+China was a culturally sensational trip.
+Yet we only scratched the surface of this ancient empire and ultra modern People’s Republic.
+We also visited Shanghai, Hangzhou and Beijing.
+China is vast and complex.
+China is the world’s most populous country, the second largest in land area, with nearly 300 living languages and 7 mega cities with over 10 million inhabitants.

 We went on our way back from Australia and visited two ex post grad architecural students, Wendy in Hangzhou and Yingying in Beijing.

-In Shanghai we had a glimpse of Britain’s imperial past in the Art Deco architecture, for example in the Fairmont Peace Hotel (formerly Shanghai Cathay), along the Bund and Nanjing Street.
-In Hangzhou we spent a day in the rain on West Lake and had our photo taken on ‘the most romantic bridge in China’, the Duan Bridge.
+In Shanghai glimpsed Britain’s imperial past in the Art Deco architecture.
+We popped into the i Fairmont Peace Hotel (formerly Shanghai Cathay), and strolled along the Bund and Nanjing Street in the pale winter sunshine.
+In Hangzhou we spent a day in the rain on West Lake.
+And We had our photo taken on ‘the most romantic bridge in China’, the Duan Bridge.

 Steve had been invited to give a lecture in Tsinghua University by Yinying, a PhD student he supervised.
-We had a meeting with Professor Yin Zhi, President of the Urban Planning & Design Institute of Tsinghua University and Yingying’s boss who presented us with a scroll of his calligraphy.
+We also had a meeting with her boss, Professor Yin Zhi, President of the Urban Planning & Design Institute of Tsinghua University.
+Before we left he presented us with a scroll of his calligraphy.

 Finally our brief visit made us realise that however often one returned, China would be new and fascinating.